cfriot/music-to-led/README.md

 # Effects & Modes

-Music 2 Led has 16 visualization effects and 8 mods.
+Music To Led has 16 visualization effects and 8 mods.

 They can be live changed via dedicated Midi channels.
 You can choose to use programs like Ableton Live to automate these changes or use a dedicated synthetiser / pad to change them manually during the show.